DE 25-IB58 2025-12-02

 Plain-English summary

 Karen Miller filed three FOIA petitions against the Town of Greenwood between October 30 and November 3, 2025.
-Allegations included delayed responses, incomplete responses, and improper release of a FOIA log containing personal contact information.
+The petitions alleged late responses, incomplete responses, and that the Town produced a FOIA log in an unreadable format that included requesters' personal information.

 What this means for you